 Planning Decision Making: To put consumer needs and the organization's goals on equal terms, the consumer's input becomes imperative at the time organization's needs to decide the best fit in the quest to meet financial aspirations.
-As depicted in Figure 1, the consumer is taken out of the center and replaced with three necessary elements that are the core foundation for planning today's healthcare SC and for customers/suppliers' relationships.
-Identifying where profitability and sustainability will occur make it easier for SC to focus on the products necessary to provide the needed services.
-Budget constraints lead healthcare SC managers to put together new functions and policies into their inventory managements procurement, and distribution cycles.
+As depicted in Figure 1, the end user is totally ignored and substituted with elements that are the bedrock for today's healthcare SC and planning for customers/suppliers' relationships.
+Locating where profitability and sustainability will occur make it easier for SC to focus on the products necessary to provide the needed services.
+Budget constraints compel healthcare SC managers to put together new functions and policies into their procurement, inventory managements and distribution cycles.

 Operational Decision Making: The main challenge confronting healthcare SCM in terms of operations is maintaining efficient and adequate inventory levels whiles ensuring quality and timely patient care.
-In addition, there is wastage (i.e. too much inventory which leads to high product expiry rates).
-There are various factors that healthcare organizations are challenged with: wastage due to poor planning, not understanding appropriate inventory levels, and ineffective monitoring budgetary guidelines.
+In addition, it is also inundated with a lot of waste (i.e. too much inventory which leads to high product expiry rates).
+There are various issues that pose challenges to healthcare organizations - wastage due to poor planning, not understanding appropriate inventory levels, and ineffective monitoring budgetary guidelines.
 SC departments need to be innovative in their bid to keep consumers' happy.
 However, too much of a good thing can create a snowball effect and end up costing the organization heavily.
-Inventory can serve as potential source of revenue.
-Having an overstock (wastage) of inventory adds to organizations opportunity costs; money that would have otherwise been spent elsewhere within the organization.
-Since a considerable amount of inventory is moved each day in the healthcare environment, it has become appropriate to maintain n necessary stock levels of those products, with a number of them quite costly.
-The operational challenge for healthcare SC is finding and maintaining sanity in the inventory setup so hospital budgetary requirements and consumer demands are realized.
+Instituting a robust inventory system can serve as potential source of revenue.
+Having an overstock of inventory adds to organizations opportunity costs; money that would have otherwise been spent elsewhere within the organization.
+Since an appreciable chunk amount of inventory is moved each day in the healthcare environment, it has become appropriate and necessary to maintain stock levels of those products, with a number of them quite costly.
+The operational challenge for healthcare SC is finding and maintaining an acceptable balance in the inventory setup so hospital budgetary requirements and consumer demands are realized.